qb-team/Stalker-Admin/README.md

-# Qbteam User Interface Stalker
+# Qbteam Admin Interface Stalker
-### Stalker-Admin-PoC-Auth
+### Stalker-Admin

 <img src='./src/assets/icons/58329404.png' alt=""/>

 Project's qbteam for software engineering course.
-This is User Inteface for project Stalker.
+This is Admin Inteface for project Stalker.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3, and the login is managed by Firebase :fire: